Anggun: 1974–1993: Early life and career in Indonesia

 Anggun was born in Jakarta on 29 April 1974.
 She is the second child of Darto Singo, a Javanese writer, and Dien Herdina, a housewife from the Yogyakarta royal family.
 Her full name means "grace born of a dream".
 Despite being a Muslim, Anggun was sent to a Catholic school to receive a better elementary education.
 At the age of seven, Anggun began receiving daily strict instructions in singing and was given homework to write poems with the melodies that could become a song, aimed at triggering her songwriting skills, by her father.
 Even though her father was not a singer, he guided her to improve her vocal skill by following the instructions in a vocal practicing book written by Bina Vokalia vocal coach Pranadjaja.
 Her mother began serving as her manager.
 At the age of nine, Anggun started writing her own songs and recorded her debut album, which featured covers of songs by Indonesian country singer Ritta Rubby Hartland, titled Kepada Alam dan Pencintanya (1983).
 However, the album was not published until she gained recognition in the early 1990s.

 In adolescence, Anggun was influenced by Western rock music and she began to choose her career as a rock singer.
 In 1986, she met Ian Antono, the guitarist and music producer of God Bless, and released her first commercial studio album, Dunia Aku Punya; however, it did not achieve commercial success.
 She rose to fame three years later, with the single "Mimpi"; it was ranked by Rolling Stone Indonesia as one of the 150 Greatest Indonesian Songs of All Time.
 In the early 1990s she released hit singles such as "Tua Tua Keladi", "Laba Laba", and "Takut".
 She recorded the studio albums Anak Putih Abu Abu (1991) and Nocturno (1992).
-The former earned her the Most Popular Indonesian Artist 1990–1991 award.
+The former earned her the Most Popular Indonesian Artist 1990–1991 award by Popular Magazine.

 In 1992, Anggun began a relationship with Michel Georgea, a French engineer.
 They married, despite a rumoured objection by Anggun's family on the grounds that Anggun was too young.
 Georgea later became Anggun's manager.
 The following year, Anggun became the youngest Indonesian singer to found her own record company, Bali Cipta Records, taking creative control over her work.
 She produced her fourth (fifth overall) Indonesian studio album, Anggun C. Sasmi...
 Lah!!!
 (1993), which yielded the hit song "Kembalilah Kasih (Kita Harus Bicara)".
 By age nineteen, she had sold over four million albums in Indonesia.
 She was dissatisfied with her success in her country and began considering an international music career.